gmum/COGENT/README.md

 # COGENT
+## Counterfactual Gaussian Explanations for Volumetric Medical Images

-Adversarial PGD attack on MedGS / 3DGS Gaussian parameters using gradients from the Sybil lung-cancer risk classifier.
+Counterfactual PGD attack on MedGS / 3DGS Gaussian parameters using gradients from the Sybil lung-cancer risk classifier.

 ## Prerequisites